 It’s often a confusing and dreaded moment when your device is connected to the WiFi, but the Internet is not working.
-Unfortunately, there is no single answer to no internet on connected WiFi problem.
-It could be an issue with your operating system settings or the router.
-Over the years, we have often encountered this ‘No Internet on Connected WiFi issue’ several times and finally together is step by step guide to help you fix this problem.
+Unfortunately, there is no single answer to “No internet on connected WiFi” problems.
+It could be an issue with your operating system settings or even the router.
+Over the years, we have often encountered this ‘No Internet on Connected WiFi issue’ and finally, put together a step-by-step guide to help you fix this problem.

 Where to look?

 There are usually two places to look if you are facing network issues

 If the Internet is not working on all the devices connected to the network, then chances are there is a problem with your Router/Modem.
 You can also have a quick look at the ADSL cable to see if it’s broken or twisted.

 In case, the issue is with a single device but the Internet is working fine on other devices.
 Then, there are chances that there is an issue with the device’s WiFi adapter which is causing the device a hard time communicating with the router.
 To help fix your ‘No Internet Access’ issue, we are going to list down nine steps that should fix it.
 So, let’s get started.

 Fix — WiFi Connected But No Internet Access